GeoffAWaddington/CSI30Wiki/Receive-Zones.md

 **SelectedTrackReceive** is best used when you have a surface with multiple channels and you want to map out the Receives on the selected track, across those various channels.
 Example: you have an 8 channel MCU type device.
 If you have more than 8 Receives on the selected track, you would use the SelectedTrackReceiveBank action to bank to the additional Receives.

-**TrackReceive** is best used when you have a multiple channel surface, but you only want to see Receives for the channel that corresponds to the track navigator.
-Example: you have an 8 channel MCU type device.
+**TrackReceive** is best used when you have a multiple channel surface, but you only want to see Receives for the channel that corresponds that specific track.
+Example: you have an 8-channel MCU type device.
 Using the TrackReceive will show you Receive Slot #1 for channels 1-8.
-If you want to see the Receive loaded in Receive Slot #2, you will use TrackReceiveSlotBank action to navigate to the next slot, at which point, you'll be looking at Receive Slot #2 for channels 1-8.
+If you want to see the Receive loaded in Receive Slot #2, you will use TrackReceiveBank action to navigate to the next slot, at which point, you'll be looking at Receive Slot #2 for channels 1-8.
 You setup the number of tracks in the CSI device preferences.

 ## Receive Mapping and Unmapping Actions